TheBoyMoe/Sandbox/devise-email-facebook-omniauth-demo/README.md

 //= require_tree .
 ```

+Note: If you are running Rails 5.1 and up, and you have included `//= require rails-ujs`, then `//= require jquery_ujs` is not needed anymore.

 12. You can define custom devise error messages using a devise helper that will display flash messages which include bootstrap classes.